-Project Number Project Acronym Project Title

-820881 LOTUS Low-cost innovative Technology for water quality monitoring and water resources management for Urban and rural water Systems in India
+Project Number Project Acronym Project Title 820881 LOTUS Low-cost innovative Technology for water quality monitoring and water resources management for Urban and rural water Systems in India

-Instrument: Thematic Priority

-Research and In novation action EU-India water co-operation
+Instrument: Thematic Priority Research and Innovation action EU-India water co-operation

 Title

-D5.1 Conceptual design ar nd architecture of the plat form, first version
+D5.1 Conceptual design and architecture of the platform, first version

-Contractual Delivery Date Actual Delivery Date
+Contractual Delivery Date Actual Delivery Date February 2021 (M24) February 2021 (M24)

-April 202 20 (M15) September 21, 2020 (M20)

-Start Date of the project Duration

-February 1 st , 2019 48 months
+Start Date of the project Duration February 1 st , 2019 48 months

-Organisation name of lead con Document version

-UNEXE V 1.0
+Organisation name of lead contractor for this deliverable Document version UNEXE V 1.0

 Dissemination level Deliverable Type

-Public X Document, Report X
+Public X Document, Report х

 Confidential Demonstrator

-Authors (organisations)

-UNEXE

-Reviewers (organisations)
+Authors (organisations) UNEXE Reviewers (organisations)

+EGM

 Abstract

 This document captures the first version of the global system architecture, outlining all the components, their inputs and outputs and how they integrate with each other.
-It also identifies areas where existing technology will make up part of the solution and provides the foundations for designing a highly flexible, modular and

-expandable platform that will be suitable for the conditions in India and take advantage of the specific capabilities of the LOTUS sensor.
+It also identifies areas where existing technology will make up part of the solution and provides the foundations for designing a highly flexible, modular and expandable platform that will be suitable for the conditions in India and take advantage of the specific capabilities of the LOTUS sensor.